tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

-# MySQL-Power-BI-Data-Driven-Insights-Portfolio
+MySQL & Power BI: Data-Driven Insights Portfolio

-This repository showcases my data analysis skills through a series of objectives utilizing MySQL and Power BI.
-The project employs a mock dataset of UK rail ticket sales from January to April 2024, offering insights into sales trends, customer behavior, and revenue generation.
+This repository highlights my data analysis skills through a series of analytical objectives using MySQL and Power BI.
+The project uses a mock dataset of UK rail ticket sales from January to April 2024, offering insights into sales trends, customer behavior, and revenue generation.

+##

-## Introduction
+📘 Introduction

 Welcome to my Data Analysis Portfolio!
-This repository showcases my skills in data analysis using MySQL for querying and Power BI for data visualization.
-The project is based on a mock dataset of UK rail ticket sales from January to April 2024, which I analyzed to extract meaningful insights into sales trends, customer behavior, and revenue generation.
+This project demonstrates my proficiency in data querying, transformation, and visualization using MySQL for database analysis and Power BI for data-driven insights.
+The mock dataset of UK rail ticket sales provides a real-world scenario where I analyse sales trends, customer behavior, and revenue generation.

-The project is organized around a series of objectives that demonstrate my ability to:
+Key objectives of this project include:

-- Write efficient SQL queries to extract and transform data.
+   - Writing efficient SQL queries to extract, transform, and analyse data.
-- Create interactive Power BI dashboards to visualize key metrics and trends.
+   - Developing interactive Power BI dashboards to visualize critical metrics and trends.
-- Use data-driven insights to solve real-world business problems.
+   - Applying data-driven insights to address business challenges, such as identifying peak travel times, analysing customer segments, and evaluating route performance.

-This project is part of my data analysis portfolio and is intended to highlight my proficiency in working with databases, conducting analyses, and presenting insights in an accessible format.

-Feel free to explore the SQL queries, Power BI dashboards, and reports to see how I approach different analytical tasks, solve business questions and tell a story using data.
+Explore the SQL queries, Power BI dashboards, and reports to understand my approach to solving business questions and storytelling through data.

+##
-## Objectives
+🎯 Objectives

-1. Journey Duration Analysis: Identify routes with the longest and shortest average journey times and evaluate their consistency with advertised journey times.
+1. Journey Duration Analysis

+   Objective: Identify routes with the longest and shortest average journey times and assess their consistency with advertised times.

-   Questions asked:
+       Key Questions:
         - Which routes have the longest and shortest average journey times?
-      - Are there routes where travel times consistently exceed the advertised times?
+        - Are there routes where travel times consistently exceed advertised durations?

-2. Peak Travel Time Analysis: Understand the hourly and daily travel patterns to identify peak and off-peak times.
+2. Peak Travel Time Analysis

+   Objective: Analyse hourly and daily travel patterns to identify peak and off-peak periods.

-    Questions:
+       Key Questions:
         - What are the busiest travel times and days of the week by passenger volume?
-      - What proportion of journeys are made during the week and made during the weekend?
+        - What proportion of journeys occur on weekdays vs. weekends?

-3. Route Popularity and Revenue Analysis: Analye passenger volume and revenue generation across routes.
+3. Route Popularity and Revenue Analysis

+   Objective: Evaluate passenger volume and revenue generation across different routes.

-   Questions asked:
+       Key Questions:
-      - What are the most and least popular routes by passenger volume?
+        - Which routes are the most and least popular?
-      - Which routes generate the most and least revenue?
+        - Which routes generate the highest and lowest revenue?
-      - Which routes have the highest average ticket price?
-      - Which routes have the highest number of first-class ticket sales?
+        - Which routes have the highest average ticket prices and most first-class ticket sales?

-4. Customer Segment Analysis: Explore the relationship between ticket type, type of railcard, revenue and average ticket price.
+4. Customer Segment Analysis

+   Objective: Explore the relationship between ticket type, railcard usage, and revenue contribution.

-   Questions asked:
+       Key Questions:
-      - Do Railcards account for more revenue?
+        - Do railcards account for higher revenue?
-      - Which ticket type contributes the most to total revenue?
+        - Which ticket types contribute the most to total revenue?
-      - What is the average ticket price for each ticket type?
-      - How does revenue from railcard tickets compare to non-railcard tickets?
-      - Does the average ticket price vary significantly by ticket type?
+        - How does the average ticket price differ by ticket type?
+        - What is the comparison between railcard and non-railcard revenue?

-5. Ticket Price and Journey Characteristic Analysis: Exploring the relationship between journey length, speed, and ticket pricing.
+5. Ticket Price and Journey Characteristic Analysis

+   Objective: Understand the relationship between journey length, speed, and ticket pricing.

-   Questions:
+       Key Questions:
-      - Do faster routes tend to have higher ticket prices?
+        - Do faster routes have higher ticket prices?
         - Are there routes with unusually high or low prices compared to the average?

-6. Refunds and Delays Analysis: Investigate the impact of delays on refund requests and trends.
+6. Refunds and Delays Analysis

+   Objective: Investigate the impact of delays and cancellations on refund requests.

-   Questions:
+       Key Questions:
-      - Is there a correlation between length of delays and amount of refund requests?
+        - Is there a correlation between delay length and refund requests?
-      - Which routes experience the most delays or cancellations, and what are the common reasons?
+        - Which routes experience the most delays or cancellations, and what are the common causes?

+##

-## Technologies Used
+🛠️ Technologies Used

-- SQL (MySQL)
-- Power BI
+    SQL: MySQL for querying and analysing data.
+    Power BI: Data visualization and dashboard creation.

-## Project Structure
+🗂️ Project Structure

-- `SQL_Queries/`: SQL queries for each objective.
+    SQL_Queries/: SQL scripts used for each analytical objective.
-- `PowerBI_Dashboards/`: Power BI `.pbix` files.
-- `Visualizations/`: PNG files of key visualisations.
+    PowerBI_Dashboards/: Power BI .pbix files for interactive exploration.
+    Visualizations/: Key visualizations exported as PNG files.
-- `Report/`: Detailed analysis and conclusions for each objective.
+    Report/: Detailed reports and findings for each objective.

-## How to Explore
+🚀 How to Explore the Project

-You can find the SQL queries in the `SQL_Queries/` folder and download the `.pbix` files from `PowerBI_Dashboards/` if you'd like to explore the dashboards interactively.
-Summarized visuals can be found in `Visualizations/`, and detailed explanations are provided in the `Report/` folder.
+    SQL Queries: Navigate to the SQL_Queries/ folder for the queries used in data extraction and transformation.
+    Power BI Dashboards: Download .pbix files from the PowerBI_Dashboards/ folder to explore interactive dashboards in Power BI.
+    Visualizations: View summarized visual insights in the Visualizations/ folder.
+    Reports: Read detailed explanations and findings for each objective in the Report/ folder.

+📈 Key Insights

+    Peak Travel: Busiest travel times and days significantly influence revenue generation.
+    Revenue Drivers: Certain routes and ticket types contribute disproportionately to overall revenue.
+    Customer Segments: Railcard holders show distinct behavior patterns, influencing ticket pricing strategies.

+💡 Future Work

+Potential areas for future analysis include:

+    Predictive Modeling: Forecasting future passenger volume and revenue based on historical trends.
+    Sentiment Analysis: Incorporating customer feedback to improve service quality and route efficiency.
+    Dynamic Pricing Models: analysing the impact of real-time pricing adjustments on sales.

+Feel free to reach out if you have any questions or would like to discuss the analysis in more detail!
+📬 Contact Information

+[Your LinkedIn] | [Your Email]
+📝 License

+This project is licensed under the MIT License.